I-rem/born2beroot/README.md

 Rocky is considered to be a sucessor to CentOS anyways.

 #### Why choose one over another in this exercise?
 I have choosen Debian.
 Setting up Rocky is quite complex. if you are new to system administration Debian is highly recommended.
-Or at least that's what the pdf says.
+Or at least that's what the sıbject pdf says.
+Also I have used Ubuntu (which is based on Debian) before.
+So it shold be easier and more familiar this way.

 #### What is the difference between aptitude and appt?
 (For Debian)
-Package manager or package management system: A collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system in a consistent manner.
+**Package manager or package management system:** A collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system in a consistent manner.

 **aptitude:** a text-based interface to the Debian GNU/Linux package system.
 It allows the user to view the list of packages and to perform package management tasks such as installing, upgrading, and removing packages.
 Actions may be performed from a visual interface or from the command-line.

-**APT**, on the other hand, lacks UI.
+**APT(Advanced Package Tool)**, on the other hand, lacks UI.
 This is because of the nature of apt-get as it is a low-level package manager and hence restricted to the command-line interface.

 Aptitude is smarter and will automatically remove unused packages or suggest installation of dependent packages Apt will only do explicitly what it is told to do in the command line